aaronamoso/Finance-Splitter/LearningPath.md

 22. Feb 12.
 Logic for custom split I think would be much more ideal to usr either a checkbox or adding name for each person instead of people adding friends

 23. Feb 13.
 Continuing with the project feature itself.

+24. Feb 18.
+Finished the backend logic, moving onto the frontend using REACT.
+Things to create respectively:
+    1. Introduction (This is where user has no account)
+    2. Registration / Login page
+    3. User Dashboard page